 This VTCT diploma in Aromatherapy running in Southampton, Hampshire, combines Aromatherapy and Massage.
-No previous experience or formal qualifications are required to take this course, although all candidates are advised to discuss the course with Jackie James, the school principal, before they enrol to ensure this is the right course for them and they understand the commitment required.
+No previous experience or formal qualifications are required to take this course, although all candidates are advised to discuss the course with the Principal, Jackie James, before they enrol to ensure this is the right course for them and they understand the commitment required.

 The course includes:-

 Full day remote session, using Zoom and videos

 Online content, including video and audio

 Email and telephone support during the course

 Access to a student area of the website containing videos and learning materials

 Use of Calming Influences Massage Couches and some other equipment